krosmaker/krosmaker/assets.md

 1. Use `Filters > Blur > Gaussian blur` with default settings twice.
 1. Set layer opacity to around **0.3.**.
 1. Make the minion image layer transparent.
-1. Add 2 new layers.
+1. Add at least 2 new layers.
 1. Paint a few white **1** pixel dots with the pencil tool on each layer.
    They will form the star constelation painted over the outline.
    Avoid placing dots over inner elements like eyes.
-1. Use `Filters > Light and shadow > Sparkle` on each layer.
+1. Use `Filters > Light and shadow > Sparkle` on each layer with slightly different settings.
 Use a random spike angle.
 Adjust the flare intensity, spike length and spike density to make sure that each of the stars appears different.
+1. Merge the star layers.
+1. Use `Filters > Blur > Gaussian blur` with a radius of **1**.
-1. Set the star layers opacities to around **0.8**.
+1. Set the star layer opacity to around **0.8**.
 1. Add a new layer.
 1. Set the dynamics of the paintbrush to `Pen generic` and its size to **2**.
 1. Place a dot on one of the stars with the paintbrush tool.
 Shift-click on the nearest star to connect the stars with a line.
 Place the line twice if it appears too faint.
 Repeat until all stars all connected.
+1. Use `Filters > Blur > Gaussian blur` with a radius of **1**.
 1. Set the lines layer opacity to around **0.8**.

 The final result should consist of: